The program emphasizes environmental stewardship, best management practices, and economic viability of communities across Alabama.

 Protected Agriculture (High Tunnel & Net House Vegetable Production)

-Conventional Vegetable IPM
+Conventional Vegetable Production & IPM Program

 Major Objectives: Increase the adoption of integrated pest management practices (IPM) for vegetable disease and insect management for a healthier environment; educate small agriculture retailers through participation in the Certified Horticultural Retailer Initiative; and develop new publications and promotional materials.